leifarne/sky5/ms/ms-reseller/hosting-exception-detailed-walkthrough.md

 **When you sign up as a customer of Microsoft by accepting the Microsoft Customer Agreement, the general rule in the Microsoft Customer Agreement is that you as a customer are allowed to use the Online services:**

-* "Solely for Customer's own use and business purposes and are non-transferable and you are not entitled to distribute, sublicense, rent, lease, or lend any Online services, in whole or in part, or use them to offer hosting services to a third party".
+  "Solely for Customer's own use and business purposes and are non-transferable and you are not entitled to distribute, sublicense, rent, lease, or lend any Online services, in whole or in part, or use them to offer hosting services to a third party".

 Meaning you are as a general rule not allowed to share the power of Microsoft Online-services with third parties.
-According to the Product Terms you are **however as a Customer allowed to:**
+According to the Product Terms you are **however as a customer allowed to:**

-* "Create and maintain a Customer Solution and, despite anything to the contrary in Customer's volume licensing agreement, combine Microsoft Azure Services with Customer Data owned or licensed by Customer or a third party, to create a Customer Solution using the Microsoft Azure Service and the Customer Data together.
+    "Create and maintain a Customer Solution and, despite anything to the contrary in Customer's volume licensing agreement, combine Microsoft Azure Services with Customer Data owned or licensed by Customer or a third party, to create a Customer Solution using the Microsoft Azure Service and the Customer Data together.
 Customer may permit third parties to access and use the Microsoft Azure Services in connection with the use of that Customer Solution.
 Customer is responsible for that use and for ensuring that these terms and the terms and conditions of Customer's volume licensing agreement are met by that use".

 **Customer Solution Definition:**